bguiz/blog.bguiz.com/src/documents/presentations/nodejs-servers-at-scale/index.md

 # NodeJs Excels at async IO

-- That's probably why `iojs` was chosen as a name when it was forked
 - Leverage this by being as quick as possible
-  - Make everything non-blocking, and also non-slow
+  - Make everything non-blocking -> non-slow
 - Understand Javascript's event loop
   - Find the shortest path to move stuff back into the event loop
 - Fail fast